 13. The third part of the discussions revisited the issue of regional environmental management plans.
 The majority of contributing members and delegates agreed that regional environmental management plans are first and foremost policy documents.
-Multiple contributors proposed exploring ways to give effect to specific parts of such plans by way of binding instruments.
-The facilitator recalled that the secretariat had recently issued a discussion paper on this matter.
+Multiple contributors proposed to explore ways to give effect to specific parts of REMPs by way of binding instruments.
+The facilitator recalled that the Secretariat had issued a recent discussion paper on this matter.

 14. The final part of the meeting of the working group focused on the issue of test mining.
 As the coordinator of intersessional work, Germany opened the discussion by providing an update on the current state of the discussions, pointing out that overall agreement on the matter has not yet crystallized in the intersessional period.
-As the unfolding discussions demonstrated, it remains a point of disagreement whether the Convention allows the exploitation regulations to prescribe test mining prior to the approval of a plan of work for exploitation, or whether it is an indispensable first step to have a contract already in place by the time at which test mining commences.
+As the unfolding discussions demonstrated, it remains a point of disagreement whether the Convention allows the exploitation regulations to prescribe test mining prior to the approval of a plan of work for exploitation; or it is an indispensable first step to have a contract already in place by the time test mining commences.
 Delegations have also reflected on the status of test mining in the context of exploration contracts.
-It has been suggested that a more streamlined approach may be considered in circumstances in which a particular type of mining equipment has already been tested, in order to avoid unnecessary repeat testing.
+It has been suggested that a more streamlined approach may be considered in circumstances where a particular type of mining equipment has already been tested, in order to avoid unnecessary repeat testing.

-15. In closing the meeting, the facilitator invited delegations to indicate to the secretariat their interest in participating in further intersessional work and to follow up with written proposals on the various subjects touched upon during the discussions.
+15. In closing the meeting of the working group, the facilitator invited delegations to indicate their interest in participating in further intersessional work to the Secretariat, and to follow up with written proposals on the various subjects touched upon during the discussions.
 The deadline for written submissions is 1 May 2024.

-III.
-Oral report delivered by the rapporteur of the thematic discussion on the inspection, compliance and enforcement mechanism, Terje Aalia (Norway)
+C. Oral report delivered by the rapporteur of the thematic discussion on the ICE mechanism, Mr Terje Aalia (Norway)

-16. The thematic discussion on the inspection, compliance and enforcement mechanism took place on 22 March 2024.
-The discussion among member States and other participants was organized along the lines of the guiding questions proposed by Norway, which had been available on the Authority's web page since 13 March.
+16. The thematic discussion on the ICE mechanism took place on 22 March 2024.
+The discussion among Member States and other participants was organized along the lines of the guiding questions proposed by Norway, which had been available on the ISA's webpage since 13 March 2024.

-17. At the outset of the session, the rapporteur briefly summarized the background of the issues before the Council and the intersessional work, recalling in summary format the variety of previous proposals on the inspection, compliance and enforcement mechanism.
-This overview reflected on an inspection, compliance and enforcement mechanism from the twenty-seventh and twenty-eighth sessions and the most recent proposal, which is the one presented by Germany on what is now draft regulation 102 in the President's consolidated text.
+17. At the outset of the session, the rapporteur briefly summarized the background of the issues before the Council and the intersessional work, recalling in summary format the variety of previous proposals on the ICE mechanism.
+This overview reflected on an ICE mechanism from the 27th and the 28th sessions, and the most recent proposal, which is the one presented by Germany on what is now Draft Regulation 102 in the President's Consolidated Text.

-18. The discussion commenced with the delegation of Germany setting out the rationale of its proposal.
-Among other points, it was emphasized that the proposal is aimed at demonstrating a strong compliance regime, comparable to other international mechanisms.
-While the proposal would aim to ensure an overall member State-controlled process, emphasis was also put on the need not to undermine the role of existing compliance mechanisms, the functioning of the Legal and Technical Commission in this respect and ensuring the involvement of the secretariat.
+18. The discussion commenced with the German delegation setting out the rationale of their proposal.
+Among other points, it was emphasized that the proposal aims to demonstrate a strong compliance regime, comparable to other international mechanisms.
+While the proposal would aim to ensure an overall Member State-controlled process, emphasis was also put on the need not to undermine the role of existing compliance mechanisms, the functioning of the Legal and Technical Commission in this respect, and ensuring the involvement of the Secretariat.